List of characters in The Lego Movie franchise: Bianca

 Bianca (portrayed by Brooklynn Prince) is the younger sister of Finn.
 She is invited to play with him and her father in the basement.
 As a result of Bianca being invited by her father to join, Bricksburg is invaded by aliens from the planet Duplo.

 In the second film, Bianca is the one who created the Systar System which conflicts with Finn's Lego works.
-Their feud caused their mom to order them to put away the Legos which brought "Armamageddon" to the Lego Universe.
+Their feud caused their mom to order them to put away the bricks, which brought "Armamageddon" to the Lego Universe.
 After Rex Dangervest was defeated, Finn and Bianca make up and made a compromise to combine Apocalypseburg and the Systar System, which pleases their mother.

 Queen Watevra Wa'Nabi

 Queen Watevra Wa'Nabi (voiced by Tiffany Haddish) is the shapeshifting alien queen of the Systar System, able to turn into multiple objects.
 Her name is a pun on the common phrase "whatever I wanna be", referencing her shapeshifting abilities.

 Her apparent goal was to follow the Duplo Aliens' path in conquering the Lego Universe.
 Queen Watevra Wa-Nabi was thought to despise Master Builders like Business used to.
 However, it is eventually revealed that she intended to create peace between Bricksburg and the Systar System, but had poor communication skills which made the Master Builders think that she was evil and go against her.
 In addition, she develops a crush on Batman and plans to marry him.
 When General Sweet Mayhem brought Wyldstyle, Batman, MetalBeard, Unikitty, and Benny to her palace, Queen Wa'Nabi was first seen in horse form due to her just finishing a visit to the planet Anthropomorphia.
 It is revealed at the wedding that Wa'Nabi's original form was the heart that Emmet built for the Duplo Aliens in his attempt to create peace.
-In the real world, the heart was built by Finn and he gave it to Bianca telling her "it can be whatever you want it to be."
+In the real world, the heart was built by Finn and he gave it to Bianca, telling her "it can be whatever you want it to be".
 After hearing Emmet's speech, Finn rebuilds the heart for Bianca, thus reviving Wa'Nabi.